Di-Gi/Promptly/README.md

 ## Quick Start

 1. After installation, open the Command Palette (Ctrl+Shift+P)
-2. Run "AI Chat: Switch Model" to select your preferred AI model
+2. Run "Promptly: Switch Model" to select your preferred AI model
 3. If using an API-based model, set up your API key in the settings
-4. For local models, run "AI Chat: Setup Local Model" and follow the prompts
+4. For local models, run "Promptly: Setup Local Model" and follow the prompts
 5. Start chatting with Ctrl+Shift+Z (Cmd+Shift+Z on Mac) or use the Command Palette

 ## Setup